wohaco/despace/pioneer_venus_2.md

 With no heat shield or parachute, the Bus made upper atmospheric measurements with two instruments: ([EVN‑005](venus.md))

    - **BIMS** — an ion mass spectrometer to determine the origin and long-term development of the Venusian atmosphere, the dynamics of the upper atmosphere layers, its energy balance ([EVN‑019](venus.md)) and the effect of solar radiation and interplanetary space ([EVN‑097](venus.md)) on those layers.
-This instrument had a range of 1 to 46 u, used 6 W of power and weighed 5 kg.
+This instrument had a range of 1 to 46 u, used 6 W of power and weighed 5 ㎏.
    - **BNMS** — a neutral mass spectrometer.
 This made measurements of the interaction between the solar wind and Venus ([EVN‑097](venus.md)), the photochemistry of the upper layers of and heat distribution in the Venusian atmosphere ([EVN‑019](venus.md)).
-It had a range of 1 to 60 u, weighed 1 kg, and used ~1 W of power.
+It had a range of 1 to 60 u, weighed 1 ㎏, and used ~1 W of power.

 **Large probe**